angular/angular/aio/content/guide/aot-compiler.md

 ```

 The compiler could not refer to the `template` constant because it isn't exported.

-But the _collector_ can _fold_ the `template` constant into the metadata definition by inlining its contents.
+The collector, however, can fold the `template` constant into the metadata definition by in-lining its contents.
 The effect is the same as if you had written:

 ```typescript